Vice Media's brash CEO resigns, A+E Networks chief steps up

 Smith, 48, has been synonymous with Vice since its humble beginnings as a punk magazine in Montreal in the early 1990s.
 Vice has since grown into a global brand that includes popular digital and TV properties, including a nightly news show on HBO.

-Vice was also buoyed by investments from Walt Disney and 21st Century Fox that brought its valuation to upwards of $5.7 billion.
-But the company's financial health was questioned last month after The Wall Street Journal reported it missed its revenue target for 2017 by more than $100 million.
+Vice was also buoyed by investments from Walt Disney and 21st Century Fox that brought its valuation to upward of $5.7 billion.
+But the Brooklyn-based company's financial health was questioned last month after The Wall Street Journal reported it missed its revenue target for 2017 by more than $100 million.

 "Shane and the team at Vice have done what all of us aspire to do — build a brand and make content that people really care about," Dubuc said in the statement announcing her ascent.